Dhabbah/Lab2_StuChat/README.md

 # Conclusion

-This lab was aimed to make us apply everything we learned in Module 2 for Mobile development into one project.
+This project was aimed to make us apply everything we learned in Module 2 for Mobile development into one project.
 The StuChat app used everything we learned so far from Firebase to java, xml, and manifest files.

 # Team Contribution: